vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *etāms tu vinyased dehe mātṛkānyāsavat priye* /

-That there could be fi fty-one Gaṇeśas should not surprise the reader.
+That there could be fifty-one Gaṇeśas should not surprise the reader.

-Tantric deities tend to multiply: there are nine Durgās, sixteen Nityās, eighteen \(or fi fty-one\) Rudras, even six hundred forty million Yoginīs \( *śl* .
+Tantric deities tend to multiply: there are nine Durgās, sixteen Nityās, eighteen \(or fifty-one\) Rudras, even six hundred forty million Yoginīs \( *śl* .

 193\); the supreme deity manifests thus the omnipresence of its power.

-Since there are fi fty-one Gaṇeśas, to be placed by *nyāsa* on the same places as the phonemes of the *mātṛkā* , the latter must be made up of fi fty-one letters, including therefore the so-called Vedic *ḷ *, which is not usual.
+Since there are fifty-one Gaṇeśas, to be placed by *nyāsa* on the same places as the phonemes of the *mātṛkā* , the latter must be made up of fifty-one letters, including therefore the so-called Vedic *ḷ *, which is not usual.

-Being Tantric, these Gaṇeśas are accompanied by their consorts, fi fty-one *śaktis* , enumerated in the Dī.
-In iconography, they are shown sitting on the Gaṇeśas’ left thighs, sometimes holding his erect *li ṅga* .
+Being Tantric, these Gaṇeśas are accompanied by their consorts, fifty-one *śaktis* , enumerated in the Dī.
+In iconography, they are shown sitting on the Gaṇeśas’ left thighs, sometimes holding his erect *liṅga* .
 The adept, when performing their *nyāsa* , is probably supposed to visualize these couples as he utters or evokes mentally the mantra of each of these gods.
 The names of the Gaṇeśas and of their *śaktis* are not exactly the same in all Tantras.

 The *nyāsa* of other deities or entities is then described, starting with the planets \( *graha* \): 4